Tej Singh: Court politics and alleged betrayal

 Tej Singh appears to have had loyalties to the Raja Gulab Singh of Jammu and he, along with Gulab Singh, believed it to be a mistake to be warring with the British.
 However, Rani Jindan, the Regent acting on behalf of the anointed prince Duleep Singh, ordered him to march the troops against the British.
 He did so reluctantly.

+The allegation that Raja Tej Singh betrayed the Sikh army has been described by some historical accounts as a later invention intended to explain the defeats at Ferozeshah and Sobraon.
+One such account explicitly compares the story to other allegations of treachery used to explain military defeats, suggesting that the claim may have been created to shift blame for the outcome of the battles.

 According to Harbans Singh writing in The Encyclopedia of Sikhism, his actions and commands during both Anglo-Sikh Wars were "marked by duplicity" and that he had "established secret liaison with the British".
 An instance revealing this duplicity is said to be his lack of action when two Sikh divisions under his command were near the vicinity of Firozpur and could have overwhelmed the locality's tiny British garrison but Tej Singh never gave the command to do so.
 Another example given is his conduct during the Battle of Ferozeshah fought on 21–22 December 1845, where the force he commanded had clear opportunities to strike a victory over British forces but he stopped them from doing so, ordering his forces to cease fire when the British were in a vulnerable position.
 He would abandon the battlefield for Lahore.

 In the Battle of Sobraon fought on 10 February 1846, General Tej Singh crossed a pontoon bridge on the Sutlej river and ordered its destruction.
 According to historian Amar Pal Sidhu, this incident led to the defeat of the Sikh Army, possibly as intended by Tej Singh.
 Harbans Singh illustrates that Tej Singh also fled from the battle alongside Lal Singh, even though the tide of the battle was still not certain and either side could still win.
 He instructed Sham Singh Attariwala to do the same but the latter refused and fought till his death.
 Whilst in retreat, he ordered troops under his command to destroy boats and a tete de pont (bridgehead) to hamper the withdrawal of Sikh forces, dooming them.

 After the defeat of Sikhs, the Treaty of Lahore was signed by which Kashmir was sold to Gulab Singh to pay war indemnities to the British as well as the army was regulated.